National Document Fraud Unit

 The National Document Fraud Unit (NDFU) is a central unit within the Home Office, based from two offices, one in Liverpool and another office near London Heathrow Airport.
 The NDFU is the UK's national centre for identifying travel and identity document fraud.

+Overview

-It provides information on genuine, forged, counterfeit and fantasy documents to law enforcement agencies nationally and overseas, working with Interpol and the International Civil Aviation Organization to establish document standards.
-NDFU also liaises with security document manufacturers and issuers to ensure that the UK remains a leader in the field of travel document security.
+NDFU provides information on genuine, forged, counterfeit and fantasy documents to law enforcement agencies nationally and overseas, working with Interpol and the International Civil Aviation Organization to establish document standards.
+It also liaises with security document manufacturers and issuers to ensure that the UK remains a leader in the field of travel document security.

 History

 The NDFU has existed for over 35 years.
 In 2008, the work carried out by the NDFU resulted in 7800 fraudulent travel documents being identified by the UK Border Agency.

 Role

 The NDFU's role is to: